-One possibility is that the 1L events sometimes have a third hit in the second layer of the MRD, but the path length (and therefore muon momentum) is calculated assuming only the two hits in the first layer.
-Recently, the SciBar group has changed their p{μ} estimate to include the information about this second-layer hit.
-I have not been able to check this to see if it accounts for the discrepancy.
+There is one other, related systematic error which is currently being analyzed.
+The 1L events sometimes have a third hit in the second layer of the MRD, but the path length (and therefore muon momentum) is calculated assuming only the two hits in the first layer.
+Recently, the SciBar group has changed their $p{\mu}$ estimate to include the information about this second-layer hit.
+This effects the energy reconstruction, which can have a significant effect on the analysis.